VikingNorway/Home-assistant/README.md

 # Clickable notifications ios
-# Remember to enable and update push notifications in your HA app after HA restart every time you do an update in automation code.
+# Remember to enable and update push notifications in your HA app after HA restart, every time you do an update in automation code.